 - In order to feel safe, I will ____________.

-Boundaries are not ways to attempt to control the addict; rather, boundaries help the woman to find safety.
+Boundaries are not a way to control the addict.
+Rather, boundaries help the woman to find safety.
 For example, a boundary could be: “If my husband chooses not to attend therapy, I feel unsafe.
 Because I feel unsafe, I will not sleep in the same bed with him until he chooses to get help for his issues.”

-There are also non-negotiable boundaries.
-An example of a non-negotiable boundary might be that you notify the police if you find the addict has been abusing children.
+Another example might be that a woman notifies the police when she finds the addict has been abusing children.

 A feeling of physical and/or emotional closeness, togetherness, understanding and trust between two individuals.